/* Rambling Owl addition to remove page titles from blogs */

 A view from the bridge

-After the bridge, the drive to Mobbs Wood Farm became a wide concrete track that ran for a mile or more across open fields and up to the farm complex.
-Sweeping views were all about me and away to the right the M6 snaked its way across the landscape, busy with traffic made tiny by distance, throwing out a faint sound like a distant seashore.
-I left the track before reaching the farm and climbed into a paddock to be greeted by a herd of cows.
+Beyond the bridge, a wide concrete track ran for a mile or more across open fields toward the farm complex at Mobbs Wood.
+Sweeping views opened in all directions; away to the right the M6 snaked across the landscape, traffic made tiny by distance, throwing off a faint sound like a far-away sea.
+I left the track before the farm and climbed into a paddock, where a herd of cows awaited me.

-Of all the livestock one might meet when walking I distrust cows most of all.
-Horses are usually curious but are used to being handled, pigs are usually aggressive and best avoided, but cows are an enigma.
-I have learnt that cows fall into certain categories of behaviour when hikers enter their fields.
+Of all the livestock one encounters when walking, cows trouble me most.
+Horses are generally curious but manageable; pigs are aggressive and best given a wide berth; but cows are an enigma.
+Over many years of walking I have observed that they fall into recognisable categories:

 1. Lying down, facing away and not in the least bit bothered